 The research was carried out between November and December 2019 in the form of an online questionnaire.
 The aim of the study was to identify factors that have a positive impact on the quality of knowledge in knowledge management processes in the contemporary organization.
 The assessment of the quality of knowledge, which was indicated earlier in the article, is a subjective assessment.
 Tactical managers in organizations were invited to the study.
 The authors concluded that tactical managers have knowledge about the effectiveness of the implementation of the tasks entrusted to them and how to implement these tasks.
 Managers are able to assess the factors included in the knowledge management process, which are listed in Table 1.
 The authors' particular interest is the relationship between knowledge quality and modern IT tools and technical infrastructure available in modern organizations.
-Therefore, the research hypothesis is that the quality of knowledge is positively influenced by the technical infrastructure available in organizations, both registered and conducting business activity in Poland.
+Therefore, the research hypothesis is that the quality of knowledge bases and repositories.
+The survey was addressed to organizations, both registered and conducting business activity in Poland.
 For international organizations, the survey was intended for representatives of these companies' local branches.